roman-milk/roman-milk.github.io/the-wedding-planner.md

  "I know it is short notice sweetie, but something just came up and all of the other girls on my list are spoken for.
 Jake won't be home until Monday, right?"

  "That's what he said although given what he is doing I wouldn't be surprised if he tried to get another day or two out of it.
 I won't know until Monday when he is supposed to call and let me know when he will be home."
-Report_Story #2